john-cd/rust_howto/deps/README.md

 # Deps

-The `examples` folder contains Rust code examples that are embedded into the book.
+The `tests` and `examples` folders contain Rust code that is embedded into the book.

 Run `cargo add <crate>` (or edit `Cargo.toml`) in this folder to add new dependencies that these examples may require.